 Whether to go synchronous or asynchronous is one of the biggest debates in distance learning in general.
 There are good reasons to make much more of your course asynchronous (see discussion under Be Accessible), but one critical reason to continue to give students opportunities to interact with you directly is to maintain your connection with them.
 Two good options:

 - Hold virtual student (office) hours.
 You may want to offer a few different times that will work for students in different time zones, use the Virtual Student (Office) Hours guide.

-- Conduct a synchronous virtual lecture at the regular class time and record it (use the web conferencing (webinars) guide).
+- Use online synchronous sessions.
 There will almost certainly be some students who will be willing and able to attend so they can interact with you there; everyone else can access the recording asynchronously.
 You could also consider splitting up class sessions, so, for example, you offer the Tuesday class synchronously, but the Thursday ‘class’ is asynchronous.
+For more ideas, review the Hybrid Learning page.
 For effective practices, read through the video creation guide.

 Talk to your students about what is happening

 No matter the course modality it is essential to acknowledge the anxiety and fear that our students may be experiencing due to current events (e.g., campus, local, statewide, national, global).
 Whether you do this synchronously (e.g., face-to-face in a physical classroom, virtually via a conversation in Webex) or asynchronously (e.g., an email to the class), let your students know that you are aware of how difficult this all is for everyone, and let them know that you want to support them.

 Consider if there are ways to incorporate a current event into the class itself or give students opportunities (such as through a reflective writing exercise) to express their concerns.
 Review the Helping Students Manage Traumatic Events post along with the Be Identity-Conscious page.